 Last week, my community suffered an unfathomable tragedy.
 An area greater than the size of Paris burned to the ground.

-The winds were upward of 70 miles per hour, for days on end.
-And they were blowing hot and hard across the desert instead of in from the Pacific.
+The winds gusted to more than 100 miles per hour—the equivalent of a Category 2 hurricane.
 It had not rained for months and months.
 The National Weather Service had issued a “Particularly Dangerous Situation” warning, a declaration that has only been made two other times in California.
 Both of those other times, the state burst into flames: first, with the Mountain Fire, in November, and then with the Franklin Fire, in December.
-So not everyone was caught off guard.
-Or were they?
-Some of us pointed our garden hoses at the flames; others pointed fingers at our leaders.
+With Ben Franklin busy on the $100 bill, some of us pointed our garden hoses at the flames; others pointed fingers at our leaders.
 It remains a constant of human behavior that in response to the world being out of control, some of us seek to regain our power by assigning blame before we know if it is deserved.

 Yet, beyond the day-to-day politics, the world we have built no longer matches the climate of the planet we built it on.
-The trend lines for these opposing forces—a new climate and an old infrastructure—are pulling hard in opposite directions.
+The curve of these opposing forces—a new climate and an old infrastructure—are pulling hard in opposite directions.
 The policy decisions we make today function only as the weakest of sutures, doomed to rupture in the next red-flag warning.

 The world we have built no longer matches the climate of the planet we built it on.